datawhalechina/easy-ros2arm/README.md

 # dofbot_ros2
-Robotic arm with machine vision and its os is ROS2.
+Robotic arm with machine vision and its DOF is 6.
+Its function include forward kinematics and inverse kinematics solver, item classification, attached object detection, trajectory planning, and cartesian path.
+This project can become a basis for robotic arm development.